Cross belt sorter: Means to propel the carriers

 Linear synchronous motors (LSM) are used in high-end sorters as they require little maintenance, are non-contact and can provide accurate acceleration, deceleration or maintain a speed.
 Although speeds up to 3 m/s are reported, sorter speeds of up to 2.5 m/s are typically used for parcel applications to ensure no fly-outs of lighter items (Items becoming airborne during acceleration or transit).
 Additional LSM’s are typically added to a track for redundancy, therefore, should a LSM become inactive, there is sufficient propulsion provided by the remaining LSM’s to ensure no loss of performance.

 Alternative contact solutions adopt motorised wheels that propel a flat plate under the sorter through friction.

 Means to activate the Cells

 Inductive power transfer (IPT) uses a magnetic field to transfer electrical energy without contact.
 Alternatively, a wheel with a motor on the carrier, generates power to the cells.
 An often cheaper but higher maintenance solution uses a Busbar system and brushes.

 Contact types of activation rely on mechanical actuators to activate the cells, though typically the ejection point requires to be a fixed position resulting in less dynamic ejections and operates at lower speeds and throughputs.

 Means to communicate with the control system

 Industrial Wi-Fi is typically used as this provides non-contact communication that is not disrupted by dirt or debris.
 Alternative technologies include Infrared.

+The sorter may also communicate with the control system using serial communication protocols, such as LIN bus, via mechanical brushes contacting a continuous bus bar tracking along the sorter path.